Nicaragua's Ortega seen easily winning third straight term: poll

-MANAGUA Nicaraguan President Daniel Ortega is expected to win re-election by a landslide on Nov.
+MANAGUA (Reuters) - Nicaraguan President Daniel Ortega is expected to win re-election by a landslide on Nov.
 6, according to a poll published on Tuesday, the last such survey released before the vote.

 The poll by M&R Consultants showed 69.8 percent of those surveyed planned to vote for Ortega and his leftist Sandinista National Liberation Front (FSLN) party, compared with 8.1 percent for right-wing opposition candidate Maximino Rodriguez.